Open access land

 - Open country (OC) is defined as being an area comprised wholly or predominantly of mountain, moor, heath or down

 - Registered common land (RCL) is land recorded on the Commons Register held by the county and city authorities under the Commons Registration Act 1965

 In Shropshire, we have 6998 hectares of open country and registered common land, which makes up 2.2% of the total land area of the county.
 Of this:

 Private land dedicated as open access

 Private landowners also have the opportunity to dedicate their land as open access land under Section 16 of the CRoW Act 2000.

-Shropshire Council is the first local authority in the country to dedicate their own sites under Section 16, with eight Countryside Heritage sites, covering 184 hectares, now being dedicated.
+We were the first local authority in the country to dedicate our own sites under Section 16, with eight countryside heritage sites, covering 184 hectares, now being dedicated.

-The Forestry Commission have also taken a lead, and have dedicated over 3000 hectares of woodland in the county.
+The Forestry Commission has also taken a lead, dedicating over 3000 hectares of woodland in the county.